Legislating dogs ::

 Denver, Colorado

 Over the course of the ordinance's 30-year history, Denver's pit bull ban withstood numerous legal challenges in state and federal courts.
 On each occasion, the city and county of Denver prevailed.
-The litigious history of the ban, and Denver's consistent victories, helped many jurisdictions adopt similar bans.
-The language of Denver pit bull ban remains the beacon that illustrates the legal viability of breed-specific pit bull laws and continues to be the model pit bull ban ordinance.
+The litigious history of the ban, and Denver's consistent victories, helped many jurisdictions across the country adopt similar bans.
+The language of the Denver pit bull ban remains the beacon that illustrates the legal viability of breed-specific pit bull laws and continues to be the model pit bull ban ordinance.

 Download the model pit bull ban ordinance: IMLA Model Pit Bull Ban Ordinance